-Project Scope: IT projects are expected to be designed to achieve the transformation of all departments or schools of STEM fields, including the social and behavioral sciences.
+Project Scope: IT projects are expected to be designed to achieve the transformation of all departments or schools of STEM fields within the institution, including the social and behavioral sciences.
 If an IT proposal focuses on a subset of science and engineering departments, the rationale for such a focus must be included in the proposal.
+Additionally, proposals that involve activities targeted toward specific populations of women faculty (e.g., women faculty of color, women faculty with disabilities) must include current institutional data on this group, disaggregated by race, ethnicity and/or disability status, as appropriate.
+Reasons for lack of such baseline data must be explained in the proposal; further justification for the project may be necessary without such baseline data.